-“Does anybody see any sort of switch or knob on the desk you’re sitting at?”
-He asked.
+“Does anybody see any sort of switch or knob on the desk you’re sitting at?” he asked.

 There was a bustle of activity as people leaned and peered and felt and knelt all along their respective desks, searching for something that might be something of use.
 Elena too looked around her desk, covering herself as she did, but found what others were finding, a whole lot of nothing.
 After a few minutes of searching and head-shaking, the people in the room returned to their sitting and waiting.

 “If anybody has any ideas about how to get out of here, go ahead and shout ’em out.”
-The man tried to sound humorous, an obviously feigned humor, but when nobody responded he simply nodded his head and walked back to his desk.
+The man had tried to sound humorous, an obviously feigned humor, but when nobody responded he simply nodded his head and walked back to his desk.
 He did a quick search before sitting, apparently finding nothing, and looking as confused and defeated as Elena felt.

 Elena didn’t know how long she had been sitting here, but she was quickly growing tired of sitting hunched over.
 Truth be told, she had never been a big fan of sitting.
 One of the reasons she enjoyed the Border Patrol was it allowed her time away from a desk.
 She hated sitting for long periods of time.
 Even a three hour movie was often too much for her.
 Had it been three hours?
 She didn’t think so, but with no clock, no purpose and no agenda, it may as well have been thirty.
 She was growing impatient and her body was beginning to ache.
 She wanted to get up and walk around, but she didn’t want to be the first woman to get up and walk around.
 The reality of her situation was body aches and impatience were competing with nudity, and she was growing less concerned about her nudity.